 Q. ARE THERE ANY EXCEPTIONS?

-A. The only exception to this rule is when the new release comes in a clearly different form – e.g. you released a candle, soap or body lotion before 2016, but then took the formula and made a perfume, making it for sale to the public under the same name in 2016.
+A. The only exception to this rule is when the new release comes in a clearly different form – e.g. you released a candle, soap or body lotion before 2017, but then took the formula and made a perfume, putting it for sale to the public in 2017.
 We consider this new product to be in such a different form that there could be no confusion in the market as to their being different products.

 Q. CAN YOU SUMMARIZE?

-A. Let us summarize: If you are releasing a tweaked perfume in 2016 that was originally released before 2016 under the same name, we cannot accept it as a new perfume – even if you reformulated it drastically.
-If you re-formulated and re-released it in the current submission year under a different name or a different physical form (e.g. perfume vs. soap, body lotion or candle), it would qualify.
+A. Let us summarize: If you are releasing a tweaked perfume in 2017 (that was originally released before 2017) under the same name, we cannot accept it as a new perfume – even if you reformulated it.
+If you re-formulated and re-released it in the current submission year under a different name or in a different physical form (e.g. perfume vs. soap, body lotion or candle), it would qualify.

-Q. I WROTE THE PERFUME FORMULA MYSELF, BUT WE DECIDED TO USE A FRAGRANCE HOUSE TO COMPOUND THE LARGER BATCH.
+Q. I WROTE THE PERFUME FORMULA MYSELF AND AM RELEASING IT UNDER A BRAND I OWN, BUT WE DECIDED TO USE A FRAGRANCE HOUSE TO COMPOUND THE LARGER BATCH.
 WHAT CATEGORY AM I?

 Q. I CREATED AND WROTE THE PERFUME FORMULA MYSELF, BUT WE USED A FULFILLMENT HOUSE TO COMPOUND THE FORMULA, ADD ALCOHOL AND/OR FILL BOTTLES.
 WHAT CATEGORY AM I?